PlanktoScope/device-pkgs/reference.md

 ### Package features
 Pallet *features* provide a mechanism to express optional resource constraints (both required resources and provided resources) and functionalities of a package.
 The design of Pallet features is inspired by the design of the [features system](https://doc.rust-lang.org/cargo/reference/features.html) in the Rust Cargo package management system.

 A package defines a set of named features in its `pallet-package.yml` metadata file, and each feature can be either enabled or disabled by a package manager.
 Each Pallet feature specifies any resources it requires from the Docker host, as well as any resources it provides on the Docker host.
-Additionally, a package may specify a default list of Pallet features to enable upon deployment, which is used if (and only if) a list of enabled features is not provided by the package manager deploying the package.

 ### Versioning with constraints and features